If you haven’t installed an SSL certificate on your website and migrated to HTTPS, your website WILL be marked “Not Secure”.

 Be proactive, Act now.

 We know we’ve said it already but seriously, you NEED to get SSL.
 It’s not optional anymore, nor is it just for banks or eCommerce.
-Everyone needs SSL going forward into 2018.
+Everyone needs SSL going forward.
 Don’t wait until the last minute.
 Get it sorted now, speak to a member of our team about getting your website secure – 0333 121 2013 or download a copy of our free ebook which covers everything your need to know about SSL.